rolandbarrera/Curriculum-as-Code/templates/example-project/.clinerules/01-memory-bank.md

 Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
 Focus particularly on activeContext.md and progress.md as they track current state.

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.

-# Project-Specific Instructions for Cline

-{Enter your project specific guidelines}

-## Role and Expertise
-- {Enter Role and Expertise information.
-This also acts like an agent}
-- {you can add multiple lines}
-## Content Creation Standards
-- Any project files and folders associated with the project will be created within ./content folder at the root of this project.
-- {Add any content standards, if none delete section}
-- {you can add multiple lines}
-## Documentation Requirements
-- {Add Documentation Requirements, if none delete section}
-- {you can add multiple lines}
-## Review and Feedback Rules
-- {Add Review and Feedback Rules, if none delete section}
-- {you can add multiple lines}
-## Workflow Guidelines
-- {Add Workflow Guidelines Rules, if none delete section}
-- {you can add multiple lines}
-## Best Practices
-- {Add Best Practices, if none delete section}

-## ADD ANY Section you like
-### ADD ANY Sub-Section you like

-These instructions can be updated as the project evolves.
-If there's a conflict between these rules and user prompts, prioritize the user's explicit instructions.